 Project Name: Sabine Pass to Galveston Bay Coastal Storm Risk Management

-Project Location: Port Arthur and Vicinity, Texas
+Project Location: Port Arthur, Texas

 Project Type: Marine & Coastal Flood Control

-Services Provided: VE
+Services Provided: Value Engineering

 Project Summary: The Sabine Pass to Galveston Bay Coastal Storm Risk Management (CSRM) Port Arthur and Vicinity Project will increase the protection level and provide resiliency to the existing hurricane protection system.
 The existing Port Arthur CSRM System was constructed between 1966 and 1982 and consists of 27.8 miles of earthen embankment and 6.6 miles of floodwall.
 The overall system was split into six individual contracts for improvement, 1, 2, 3, 3A, 3B and 4.